emacadie/groovy-validator/README.md

 Right now it only handles String, double, float, int and long.
 For String, it checks the string is checked against a minimum ("minLength") and maximum ("maxLength") length, and against a regular expression ("regEx").
 For integers and longs, the field is checked against minimum ("minValue") and maximum ("maxValue") values, and a set of divisors ("divisorSet").
 For double and float, the field is checked against minimum ("minValue") and maximum ("maxValue") values.
 There are defaults for all of these.

+AnnotationProcessor can handle mutable fields in POGOs, and ImmutableValidator can handle fields in immutable objects.
+So far this project cannot handle final fields in POGOs.
+You can put a final field in a POGO, you just cannot use these annotations for that field.
+You also need to add a constructor for the final field.

 To use this project:
 Run
 ```